tomvalk/RemoteGUI-Releases/README.md

 ```
 Changelog:
-4.9.3
+4.10.0
+- Added the setting to show the Push-Event-Notification in the Windows Notifcation Center
 - Added the option to show/hide Targets within the selected Workplace filter to the settings*
+- Overall improvements and bug fixes

+4.9.0
 - Added the possibility to lock the RemoteGUI with a password
 	-> By default the password entry on startup is disabled and the password is 4658
-- Overall UI improvements and bug fixes

-*How to set up the Workplace in the Matrix:
-Go to Matrix -> Advanced Featrues -> TS-Function -> Add a Workplace
--> Add the Consoles/Targets to this workplace -> No need for a Master -> Save -> Finish
-When you now select this Wokplace, only the Consoles and Targets from this workplace will be visible

-4.9.0
+- Added the setting to show only devices that are in the selected Workplace filter to the settings
 - Moved RemoteMUX to the main window as a separate tab
-- Moved Global Matrix Commands to the main window as a separate tab (RemoteMTX)
+- Moved Global Matrix Commands to the main window as a separate tab
 - Added new RemoteMP tab for controlling MultiPower-NT
 	-> Requires firmware MultiPower-NT >= 1.1.000
 - Overall improvements and bug fixes